 So it becomes possible to answer questions like:

-“Which transactions and areas should I prioritize?”
+“Which transactions and areas should I prioritize and why?”

 The use-cases of SAP BW/4HANA